sfortz/BehavioralFeatureModel/README.md

 Since the data structures build on and extend concepts from [VIBeS](https://github.com/sfortz/vibes), we also include class diagrams for two relevant [VIBeS](https://github.com/sfortz/vibes) modules to illustrate their integration and dependencies.

+> ⚠️ **The class diagrams are currently provided as supporting documentation only and may not yet fully reflect the latest version of the codebase.
+Some classes, relationships, or package structures may therefore slightly differ from the current implementation.**

 > Note: Only key classes and meaningful relationships are shown—those central to the design and behavior of the toolkit.